Aviah/one-click-django-dev-osx-el-capitan/README.md

 		sed -i "s/myusername/john/g" setup.sh

-	To see an example of a fully edited file, see find_replace.example (saved in the same directory of find_replace.sh).
+	To see an example of a fully edited file, see `find_replace.example` (saved in the same directory of find_replace.sh).

-	These are the items to edit in find_replace.sh:
+	These are the items to edit in `find_replace.sh`:

 	Item to replace | Replace with